Devdeep-J-S/Landing-page/README.md

 # Landing-page
-demo landing page website usingCSS flex box and HTML , this is an Odin project
+landing page/Tribute website using CSS(flex-box) and HTML , this is an Odin project.